 Dental sedation refers to medicine that is designed to reduce physical pain associated with treatment or to reduce anxiety and help you feel more relaxed while dental work is being completed.
 This makes the experience more pleasant and ensures our staff can perform their duties more effectively.
-We offer dental sedation in the form of laughing gas and oral conscious sedation.
+At Warwick Dental, we offer dental sedation in the form of laughing gas, oral conscious sedation, IV sedation, and deep sedation.

 What is laughing gas and what does it do?

 Laughing gas is Nitrous Oxide and is commonly used as a local sedation method.
 It’s colorless and odorless and its usefulness stems from its ability to quickly work and safely reverse its affects.
 It is a widely considered safe dental sedation method.